fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 By default, the pie and doughnut charts allow you to slice out multiple pie/doughnut slices at one time.
 You can, however, opt to enable slicing-out only one slice at a time.

-By default, single slicing is enabled.
-To stop the single slicing set the `enableMultiSlicing` attribute to `0`.
+By default, multiple slicing is enabled.
+To stop the multiple slicing set the `enableMultiSlicing` attribute to `0`.

 Refer to the code given below: